USA Addiction Statistics

 Statistics in the LGBTQ+ Community

-In 2019, 7.6 million Lesbian, Gay, and Bisexual (LGB) adults in the U.S. had a substance use disorder and/or a mental illness.
-12.9% (1.9 million) of LGB adults had both a substance use disorder and a mental illness.
+In 2019, an estimated 7.6 million LGBTQ+ adults in the United States had a substance use disorder (SUD), a mental illness, or both.
+About 12.9% (1.9 million) of LGBT adults experienced both a substance use disorder and a mental illness—known as co-occurring disorders.

 Get Drug Addiction Help Now